vivganes/vivganes.github.io/_posts/2017-04-25-moving-houses-using-moving-motivators.md

 ![IMG_20170425_094124.jpg]({{site.baseurl}}/images/IMG_20170425_094124.jpg)

 Now I knew why the idea of moving to a shared accommodation occurred to me in the first place.
+Almost all my top motivator cards have all either moved up or stayed in the middle.
 Looks like the move is going to affect my motivators positively -- at least that is what my mind believes.

 Thanking my friend for his time and patience, I proceeded to make the payment of advance towards the new place that I would call my home, at least for now!